kkrt-labs/kakarot/docs/CONTRIBUTING.md

   ln -s <YOUR_PATH_TO_YOUR_PYTHON_VENV_BINARIES>/starknet-compile-deprecated <YOUR_PATH_TO_LOCAL_BINARIES>/starknet-compile
   # example: ln -s /Users/eliastazartes/code/kakarot/.venv/bin/starknet-compile-deprecated /usr/local/bin/starknet-compile
   ```

-  If you followed the instructions above, you can run
-  `poetry show cairo-lang -v` to find the path to your cairo-lang dependency,
-  and the binaries should be in the `bin` directory.

 - Mac M1 chips are subject to some quirks/bugs with regards to some
   cryptographic libraries used by `cairo-lang`.